 We know, we know: It seems counterintuitive to use oil on acne-prone skin.
 But if you haven't tried it, it may be your skin's saving grace.
 Just because you have acne, doesn't actually mean your skin is oily.
 In fact, your skin may be so dry (from all those dehydrating acne treatments!), it's overcompensating by ramping up its own oil production and clogging your pores.

 Try a facial oil with known anti-inflammatory and anti-bacterial ingredients to fight acne while you nourish your complexion.
-The Everything Oil has black cumin seed oil, which has been beloved for battling breakouts for so long, even Cleopatra and Nefertiti swore by it.
+Balancing Oil has black cumin seed oil, which has been beloved for battling breakouts for so long, even Cleopatra and Nefertiti swore by it.

 Did you know your pillowcase can be a major breeding ground for acne-causing bacteria?
 Doubly true if you sleep with pets in your bed!
 Make sure to change your pillowcase at least once a week.
 Bonus points for using a satin or silk pillowcase, which tugs on skin less, preventing wrinkles.